sonatype/sonatype-react-shared-components/README.md

 ## Writing RTL Unit Test

-We are currently transitioning from Enzyme to the [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) so we both both set up in place.
+We currently use [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) for testing our React components.

-We also use [jest-dom](https://testing-library.com/docs/ecosystem-jest-dom/) to provide custom DOM element matchers, but it is not imported globally because it will overwrite some of the `jest-enzyme` matchers.
+We also use [jest-dom](https://testing-library.com/docs/ecosystem-jest-dom/) to provide custom DOM element matchers.
-Instead, they are temporarily imported inside `__testutils__/rtlUtils`.

-Alternatively, if you are not using the RTL render wrapper, you will need to import them individually into the test module.
-To do this, insert the following at the top of your RTL test module file: `import '@testing-library/jest-dom';`.

 ## Running Visual Tests